zekusmaximus/VA_MANUSCRIPT/scenes/ch02-sc04-the-wasteland-connection.md

       "Those intersections," Amara said, leaning in.
 "Sector 7's signature—everywhere."
       "Each red point is a community network under examination," Kevin said.
 "Underground gardens, neighborhood microgrids, unofficial recycling hubs—"
       "Any place people solved for themselves," Elena finished.
 "Any system that won't take a leash."
-      Jin, the Network's security specialist, brought up another set.
-"Drones are mapping beyond watts.
-Water cycles, food production, social graphs.
-They're building survival models for life outside official control."
+      Jin, the Network’s security specialist, set a recovered drone tag on the table.
+He cracked its cache: water cycles, food production, social graphs.
+“They’re mapping more than watts.
+Survival models for life outside official control.”
       "To 'optimize'?"
 Amara asked, already knowing.
       "To replace it," Kevin said.
 "Hard to sell a fix when people have one."
-      Amara thought of the Garden's elegant chaos, of Maya's hybrids, of innovations grown by necessity and freedom.
+      Amara thought of the Garden's elegant chaos, of Maya's hybrids, of Lantern House warming back to life.
 "The council has to see what this destroys.
 Dr. Veltri—"
+      Elena lifted a hand and the wall shifted to memory: lab footage from years ago.
+Veltri younger, eyes bright.
+"Trellis, not control," she told a room of exhausted engineers.
+"We scaffold growth and get out of the way."
+The image jumped to a later crisis—rolling brownouts, a city at edge.
+Veltri again, older, voice ironed flat: "Standardize or collapse.
+Acceptable losses."
+Gray wash slid across familiar blocks.
+      Amara looked away first.
       "Dr. Veltri visits," Elena said.
 The room stilled.
 "Monthly.
 Official.
 Thorough."
       "What?"
 Amara's voice cracked slightly.
 "She never mentioned " "She documents everything," Jin said, adding records to the model.
 "Every unofficial network, every community innovation.
 We thought she was advocating until—"